dwBruijn/CVEs/Tenda/setAdPushInfo.md

 ## Description

-The **formSetAdPushInfo** handler in `/bin/httpd` is vulnerable to a stack overflow due to the complete absence of user input sanitization and bounds checking on parameter **mac** and **terminal** which can lead of corruption of data on the stack, hijacking of control flow, and DoS.
+The **formSetAdPushInfo** handler in `/bin/httpd` is vulnerable to a stack overflow due to the complete absence of user input sanitization and bounds checking on parameter **mac** and **terminal** which can lead to corruption of data on the stack, hijacking of control flow, and DoS.
 The attack can be performed remotely.

 ## Details